AdobeDocs/experience-manager-65.de-DE/help/communities/file-library.md

 For necessary information, visit [Communities Components Basics](/help/communities/basics.md).

-When the [required client-side libraries](/help/communities/essentials-file-library.md#essentials-for-client-side) are included, this is how the `File Library` component will appear :
+When the [required client-side libraries](/help/communities/essentials-file-library.md#essentials-for-client-side) are included, this is how the `File Library` component will appear:

 ![chlimage_1-145](assets/chlimage_1-145.png)